bytecod3/dc-motor-control-CJ/README.md

 DC motor control with PWM STM32

 ### Power supply design
+This board received power from a 12V DC supply that supplies the onboard devices and also supplies the DC motor.
+I then step it down using a TPS54302 SMPS IC to 3.3V, 3A.
+This is enough to power the STM32F4 MCU.

 ### Current detection and proctection design
 To be able to do overcurent proctection, we have to have a means of measuring